 4 C’s of Cloud Native Security Architecture

-The above-mentioned cloud-native security strategies have to be implemented at various levels to provide holistic security for your company.
+The above-mentioned strategies for security in cloud apps have to be implemented at various levels to provide holistic security for your company.
 These levels include clouds, clusters, containers, and code.

 The first C in Cloud Native Security stands for the cloud itself.
 It refers to the infrastructural security provided by your cloud service provider.
 However, the responsibility for the configuration of the security for your applications, servers, and data falls on you.
 This is known as the shared cloud responsibility model.